 II.
-Terminology
+Terminology4

 Extended producer responsibility (EPR): Environmental policy approach in which a producer's responsibility for a product is extended to the waste stage of that product's life-cycle.
 In practice, EPR involves producers taking responsibility for the management of products after becoming waste, including: collection; pre-treatment, e.g. sorting, dismantling or de-pollution; (preparation for) reuse; recovery (including recycling and energy recovery) or final disposal.
-EPR instruments can allow producers to exercise their responsibility either by providing the financial resources required and/or by taking over the operational aspects of the process from municipalities.
-They assume the responsibility voluntarily or mandatorily; EPR schemes can be implemented individually or collectively.
+EPR systems can allow producers to exercise their responsibility either by providing the financial resources required and/or by taking over the operational aspects of the process from municipalities.
+They assume the responsibility voluntarily or mandatorily; EPR systems can be implemented individually or collectively.

-EPR system or EPR scheme: Any system set up by one or several producers to implement the EPR principle.
-It can be an individual system (or individual compliance scheme) where a producer organises its own system, or a collective system (collective compliance scheme) where several producers decide to collaborate and thus transfer their responsibility to a specific organisation (a Producer Responsibility Organisation, see below).
+EPR system:5 Any system set up to implement EPR.
+It can be an individual system (or individual compliance system) where a producer organises its own system, a collective system (collective compliance system) where several producers decide to collaborate and thus fulfil their responsibility in a collective way through a specific organisation (a Producer Responsibility Organisation, see below) or a system organised by government authorities.6

-Fee: Price paid by a producer to have its products dealt with through a Producer Responsibility Organisation (see below).
+Fee: Price paid by a producer to the Producer Responsibility Organisation to deal with its responsibility (see below).